 Because those brownies also require lots of cooling time, I decided to create a quicker recipe—preferably ready in under 10 minutes—with only one serving, making it impossible for me to overeat.
 And after a weekend of experimenting and rounds of testing, I finally perfected the dessert.

-This Skinny Single-Serving Microwave Brownie packs a huge chocolate punch, full of incredible fudginess and irresistible decadence.
+This Healthy Single-Serving Microwave Brownie packs a huge chocolate punch, full of incredible fudginess and irresistible decadence.
 Its smooth texture simply melted in my mouth, completely satisfying my dark chocolate cravings.
 Despite its deeply rich flavor, it’s still a low-fat and low-calorie treat!

 You only need 5 ingredients (plus water) to make this easy dessert, and I guarantee you store most of them in your pantry right now!
 Cocoa powder, whole wheat flour, yogurt, agave, and vanilla.
-Containing only these few wholesome healthy ingredients, this skinny brownie is clean-eating friendly and completely guilt-free.
+Containing only these few wholesome healthy ingredients, this healthy brownie is clean-eating friendly and completely guilt-free.

 Similar to my other brownie recipes, you’ll mix the dry ingredients in one bowl, the wet ingredients in another, and combine them together before pouring into a ramekin.
 I do not advise mixing everything in the ramekin.
 Because this recipe contains very little fat, you’ll need to lightly mist the ramekin with nonstick cooking spray before adding in the batter to prevent the brownie from sticking.